[Varian Fry Institute] [Chambon Foundation Home] [Chambon Institute Home]

 In June 2004, Sauvage initiated and played a key role in organizing a "Liberation Reunion" (picture, left) that took place in Le Chambon for the 60th anniversary of D-Day.
 Sauvage's efforts contributed to French President Jacques Chirac's decision to make a major address in Le Chambon on July 8, 2004.
 Shortly after his election as the new President of France, Nicolas Sarkozy made time to view Weapons of the Spirit and called it "deeply moving."
 In 2013, Sauvage participated with Weapons of the Spirit in the inauguration of the historical museum that now exists in Le Chambon.

-A popular lecturer on the Holocaust and its continuing challenges, for over twenty years, Sauvage has been a student of what he has called the American experience of the Holocaust.
-His address Did Americans Fight the Holocaust? tackles this thorny subject, drawing notably on his current documentaries--and urging us to look in as well as out.
+A lecturer on the Holocaust and its continuing challenges, for over thirty years, Sauvage has been a student of what he has called the American experience of the Holocaust.
+His address Did Americans Fight the Holocaust? tackles this thorny subject, drawing notably on his current documentaries—and urging us to look in as well as out.

 The subject is also woven into his video-accompanied presentation The Challenge To Us of Holocaust Rescuers.
 Sauvage has long been one of a pioneering handful of experts on rescuers of Jews during the Holocaust—"righteous Gentiles"—and contends that they still have much to teach us.
 Sauvages lecturing and public appearances, with and without Weapons of the Spirit or excerpts from his other works, are all under the Chambon Foundation/Varian Fry Institute's auspices and help supports their projects.

 Texts and addresses by Pierre Sauvage

 [Varian Fry Institute] [Chambon Foundation Home] [Chambon Institute]